Last Updated: August 8, 2024

 Getty Images

 Seymour appeared in all 16 regular season games in the 2006 season, though he did suffer a number of injuries that year.
 In the 2007 offseason, he had surgery on his left knee that he had originally injured two years before.
-The surgery kept Seymour out of training camp and the preseason.
+The surgery kept Richard out of training camp and the preseason.
 Eventually, the Patriots decided to keep Seymour on the Physically Unable to Perform list and kept him out of the first six weeks of the regular season.
-The 2008 season proved to be much healthier one for Seymour, who started in the first 15 games of the season and only had to sit out in the season finale after he suffered a back injury.
+The 2008 season proved to be a much healthier one for Seymour, who started in the first 15 games of the season and only had to sit out in the season finale after he suffered a back injury.

 In September 2009, the Patriots traded Seymour to the Oakland Raiders for a first-round pick in the 2011 NFL Draft.
-Seymour refused to report to the Raiders in the days following the trade as he was unhappy about being traded to the team.
+Seymour refused to report to the Raiders in the days following the trade, as he was unhappy about being traded to the team.
 He ultimately did report to the team and went on to start all 16 games of the 2009 season with the Raiders.

 In 2010, Seymour signed a one-year deal with the Raiders valued at $12.4 million.
-The next year, he agreed to a two-year, $30 million contract extension with the Raiders, making him the highest paid defensive player in the NFL.
-During the 2011 season, he recorded 29 tackles and six sacks.
+The next year, he agreed to a two-year, $30 million contract extension with the Raiders, making him the highest-paid defensive player in the NFL.
+During the 2011 season, Richard recorded 29 tackles and six sacks.
 He was one of four Raiders selected to attend the 2012 Pro Bowl.
 Seymour suffered an injury midway through the 2012 season, resulting in him missing the final eight games of 2012.
 The Raiders later voided the rest of his contract in February of 2013.
 He then became a free agent before ultimately deciding to retire from professional football.

 Seymour went on to become a professional poker player.
-He was a participant in the 2019 World Series of Poker main event where he finished in 131st place.
+He was a participant in the 2019 World Series of Poker main event, where he finished in 131st place.
 He also participated in the 2023 World Series of Poker main event.

 Personal Life